Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Global invariance of NLW

 \section{Global invariance of NLW}

-In any bounded region the behaviour of \eqref{eq:nlw} only depends on the light cone, and we are free to use the periodic solution theory.
-Within this bounded region, it is impossible to distinguish between flows of different period length (as long as the period is sufficiently long).
-We use this property to pass the period length to limit.
+Let us now move to \eqref{eq:nlw} over $\R^2 \times \R_+$.
+Lemma~\ref{thm:speed of sound} states that at any given point the linear propagators only depend on the light cone, and we show below in Lemma~\ref{thm:nonlinear speed of sound} that the same holds for the nonlinear term.
+We are thus able to go back to periodic solution theory.
+Within any bounded region of $\R^2 \times \R_+$, it is impossible to distinguish between different $L$-periodized flows as soon as $L$ is large enough.
+We use this property to pass $L \to \infty$.

+Let us first define what we mean by a solution to \eqref{eq:nlw}.
+We still fix $T > 0$ throughout this section.
+We pass to $\R_+$ in the concluding Lemma~\ref{thm:global post-process}.